Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Seems simple enough ?
 Could something finally be simple about floating point ?!

-Don’t worry: floating point isn’t going to let you down like this, because we have another category of numbers
+Don’t worry: floating point isn’t going to let you down like this, because we have another category of numbers!

 They have an implicit hidden bit set to \(d_0 = 0\) and are called `subnormal numbers` (or `denormal numbers)`.
 Yay 🥳